THE BALI SCHOOL TEACHER: a true story

 Despite what happened, and aside from burglary, I do believe that Ubud is still one of the safest places in the world.
 It is a pearl of peace in an ocean of violence.

 On June 30, the sacred Balinese cleansing ceremony of mecaru resi gana took place at the villa.
 In the Balinese Hindu tradition, the ceremony is required to help transition and bring closure for the soul of one who’s passed, and to heal the soul of the land and community.
 A special blessing from the Brahman would bring the world back into balance.

 By village law, all ceremonial expenses are the responsibility of the house or landowner.
-In order to pay the $2,000 USD fee, I sold my motorbike and electric guitar.
+To pay the $2,000 fee, I sold my motorbike and electric guitar.
 I let the guitar go for much less than it was worth.
 I sold it to a 20-something Russian who never imagined he’d be able to own a guitar like mine.
 He was ecstatic.
-I took some small comfort in knowing that in the midst of these tragic events, one young life was changed for the better.
+I took some small comfort in knowing that amid these tragic events, one young life was changed for the better.

 Three months after the day Catherine died, Hambali was sentenced to just 18 years in prison.
 In the United States, a conviction for first-degree, premeditated murder can carry a death sentence or life imprisonment without the possibility for parole.
 In Indonesia, depending on the circumstances, a conviction for illegal drug possession or dealing can mean heavy fines, many years in prison, or death.
 The light sentence sent her family, back in England, into a rage of protest.
 I didn’t blame them.

 Catherine was a seeker, fueled by change through education.
 As others noted on the Awesomeness Fest website, she was “a beautiful, kind, generous, fascinating woman . . . living her dream in Bali.”